 - Ensure the Scottish Government takes decisive action to reduce impacts from high deer numbers.

-Support increased native tree planting and ensure Scottish Government is on track with its 15,000 ha of new woodland planting by 2025.
+- Support increased native tree planting and native woodland creation as part of Scottish Government’s target of 18,000 ha of new woodland creation by 2025.

 - Our iconic oak trees face a fight for survival against pests and diseases that have the potential to devastate the oak population.
 These include acute oak decline and oak processionary moth.

 - Continuing to import trees and plants from high-risk areas means that we are continuing to import pests and diseases.
 Supporting the UK and Ireland sourced and grown standard for nursery stock diminishes this biosecurity risk.

 - Overgrazing by deer is an issue for oak as one of the most palatable tree species.